Skip to main content

 There are no rules about setting a rent level for your property however you should bear in mind other rent levels in the area to ensure you do not price yourself out of the market.
 It may also be worth considering local housing allowance (housing benefit) rates as the rates may determine its affordability to a tenant.
 More information can be found by visiting the Ceredigion Housing Options page.

-Landlords can only increase the rent of a fixed-term tenancy if the tenant agrees through a term in the contract.
-If they do not agree, it can only be increased when the fixed-term ends and you will still need to give them notice.
+Landlords can only increase the rent for a fixed-term occupation contract if the contract holder (tenant) agrees to it in writing, through a specific term in the contract.
+If the contract holder does not agree, the rent can only be increased once the fixed term ends, and the landlord must provide proper notice of the change.

 Charging Fees